 Design TeamDarko Lečnik APLAN team for the business portion and Rafael Draksler with the ARHITEKA team for the residential portion

-From the architect.
+Text description provided by the architects.
 Following the Competition at the end of 2006, the investor MABRA engineering entrusted the author of the winning elaborate, Lečnik Darko, with the planning of the project, who, along with his team APLAN d.o.o. and colleague Rafael Draksler with the team ARHITEKA d.o.o., began drawing up projects for the business and residential facility DUNAJSKI KRISTALI.

 The business and residential complex is located in the most attractive location for business and residential activity in the city.
 The crossroads of the city entrance road Dunajska and city ring road provides the best possible connection to all directions leading in and out of the city.
 The city entrance road is going through a transformation with suburban architecture enabling way to new business, hotel and residential complexes, giving the road an entirely new look.